top of page

 These days it seems we often have time to prepare for our imminent death and being part of the process can be a very important factor in helping to create a peaceful transition, that we choose for ourselves.

-If you are interested in having one of my coffins please call me to discuss the options available.
-You will find information here that I will need, my contact details and prices.
+If you are interested in having one of my coffins you can complete this online form which will give me all the information I will need, it also has my telephone number and email address.
 I appreciate you will have a lot on your mind right now and may well be feeling slightly overwhelmed.
-This information will help us to have a productive conversation when we speak and not take up too much of your time.
+If you would prefer you can just call me.
+However, this information will help us to have a productive conversation when we speak and not take up too much of your time.

 Brown, buff and white.jpg